Meistache/RedumpCUE2GDI/README.md

 # How to use it?
 - Redump Dreamcast archive images should be extracted to their own folders.
-- Download the RedumpCUE2GDI.zip -> https://github.com/AwfulBear/RedumpCUE2GDI/releases
+- Download the RedumpCUE2GDI.zip from the [releases](https://github.com/AwfulBear/RedumpCUE2GDI/releases)
 - Place the files from RedumpCUE2GDI.zip in the root folder of where all your images are extracted.
 - Run the appropriate batch file and follow the on screen instructions

 # Legal stuff
-This software contains CueSharp licensed under the 2-clause BSD License found here: [here](https://wyday.com/bsd-license.php)
+This software contains CueSharp licensed under the [2-clause BSD License](https://wyday.com/bsd-license.php)

-The batch files use compiled version of CHDMAN https://github.com/mamedev/mame/blob/master/src/tools/chdman.cpp to compress the GDI images.
+The batch files use compiled version of [CHDMAN](https://github.com/mamedev/mame/blob/master/src/tools/chdman.cpp) to compress the GDI images.
 No changes have been made to CHDMAN.

-This software itself it license under 2-clause BSD as well.
-I'm not good with legal stuff either liek the original creator so I am crediting him through out and keepign the same license.
+This software itself is licensed under 2-clause BSD as well.
+I'm not good with legal stuff either same as the original creator so I am crediting him through out and keepign the same license.